terra-money/validator-profiles/validators/terravaloper16jsypha5lv6e3mc24veqzfw3rznfqu92d58yfg/README.md

 ## Team

-Our team is small but posesses deep experience and breadth of knowledge about blockchain security.
+Our team has strong technical background and breadth of knowledge about blockchain security.

 Learn more about us on out website: [https://eosio.sg](https://eosio.sg/)